- Code ENVS3028

 Upon successful completion, students will have the knowledge and skills to:

-- Identify and examine the basis of environmental policy and how it is developed and implemented in Australia, as well as in other relevant jurisdictions.
+- Identify and evaluate the development and implementation of environmental policy in Australia and in other relevant jurisdictions.

-- Describe and evaluate key environmental public policies, as well as information and tools to support them.
+- Describe and evaluate key environmental public policies, including information and supporting tools.

-- Evaluate alternative choices of policy design and policy instruments in the context of major environment and sustainability issues, including in both Australian and international contexts.
+- Evaluate alternative choices of policy design and policy instruments in the context of major environment and sustainability issues in Australian and international contexts.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.